 CLOC’ing the Speed of Transformation

 Over the past decade, there has been substantial transformation within the legal industry, but it has not been at rapid speed.
 The 2023 CLOC Global Institute asked the question: will this year be different due to all the hype around generative AI tools?
-The largest group of legal operations professionals to date gathered in Las Vegas last week to explore this and other industry questions.
+The largest group of legal operations professionals to date gathered in Las Vegas in May 15-18 to explore this and other industry questions.

 Below are two ways that legal operations professionals can prepare and proactively plan for industry trends that will affect process, tech needs, and client demands.